-Beyond what had happened with the SDC cargo heist, preparations for their current phase went off without a hitch.
+Beyond what had happened with the SDC cargo heist, preparations for the current phase went off without a hitch.

 According to Neo, whom Roman had so reluctantly loaned to Cinder, grinding the Schnee twerp's wrist into dust had crippled her for the better part of the month.
 The man had no sympathy, especially since she and that blond bastard ruined a perfectly good streak of flawless heists.

 Perhaps he should get back at Little Red too?
 Roman considered it for a moment, but shrugged it off as his feet clattered dully against the metal stairs.
-He didn't have the resources to track her down right now, and what she did interrupt was only a minor robbery in the grand scheme of things.
+He didn't have the resources to track her down right now, and what she had interrupted was only a minor robbery from a small-time Dust retailer, in the grand scheme of things.

 That man was most certainly the wild card.